 Vishwamitra had brought Shri Rama and Lakshmana to his hermitage with the permission of their father, king Dashrath.
 The demons did not allow him and other sages to perform religious rites peacefully, so he thought that Shri Rama would protect him and all the other sages from the demons' atrocities.
 Vishwamitra too had received invitation from King Janaka to be present during the Swayamvara ceremony of Sita.
 So, he took both Rama and Lakshmana along with him and proceeded towards Mithila.
 On the way, Shri Rama liberated Ahilya, who had been turned into a stone because of a curse.

-When all of them reached Janakpuri enjoying the magnificent natural beauty throughout their way, they took their bath in the holy Ganges and stayed in a garden to take rest.
+When all of them reached Janakpuri enjoying the magnificent natural beauty throughout their way, they took their bath in the holy

 When Janaka came to known about Vishwamitra's arrival, he immediately rushed towards the garden to see him, along with his whole family and brought him and Shri Rama and Lakshmana to his palace with great respect.
 After Vishwamitra took his seat and Shri Rama and Lakshmana sat near his feet, Janaka curious to know about the identities of Shri Rama and Lakshmana asked: